VoIP vs. Landline: How do they compare?

 To maximize the benefits experienced with switching to VoIP phone systems, you must ensure that you choose the right service provider.
 There are countless service providers and plans to choose from.
 You need to look into the service provider and the reliability of the overall services provided as well as the package details.

 Ringover is one of the leading VoIP service providers for businesses of all sizes.
 A Ringover connection helps with internal as well as external communication through multiple channels.
 Choosing a plan is easy.
-Ringover offers Smart and Power plans for $19 and $39 per user per month respectively and the ability to customize plans as well.
+Ringover offers Smart and Business plans for $21 and $44 per user/month respectively.
+The Advanced plan serves businesses with more advanced telephony needs at $54 per user/month.

-The Smart and Power plans are inclusive of a wide range of clearly listed features.
+The Smart, Business, and Advanced plans are inclusive of a wide range of clearly listed features.
 The transparency makes it easier to compare plans and pick the most appropriate one.
 Unlike some other VoIP service providers, Ringover does not limit the number of users for either plan or require you to buy add-on plans for access to specific features.

 You can set up a Ringover connection with a new number or port your existing number.
 You can configure the cloud phone system in an instant.
 As soon as your users download the app on their devices, they can start using the connection to make and receive calls.